LauLauThom/Fiji-QualiAnnotations/KNIMEworkflows/DeepLearning-Classification/README.md

 # Prediction
 __The explanation in this section are valid for both the binary and multi-class classifier.__

-The workflows take as input a list of grayscale images for which one wants to predict the image-categories thanks to a model trained using the training workflow.
+The workflows take as input a list of grayscale images for which one wants to predict the image-categories, provided a model trained using the training workflow.
-They also take as input the trained model as a h5 file, and the text file containing the image-categories.
+The model inputs are the trained model as a h5 file, and the text file containing the image-category names, both of them were generated during training.